Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Performance Evaluation

-Fig. \ref{fig_5} presents the 90\%-likely per-user spectral efficiency across different combining schemes, demonstrating remarkable improvements in user fairness through our distributed optimization framework.
-The proposed G-PFZF scheme achieves a substantial 45\% improvement in 90\%-likely SE compared to conventional PFZF, while G-PWPFZF shows a 34\% gain over its baseline PWPFZF.
-These dramatic improvements confirm that our adaptive per-AP grouping strategy not only enhances overall system capacity but fundamentally transforms user experience across the network.
-The gains in 90\%-likely SE particularly highlight our framework's effectiveness in improving the performance of weak users who traditionally suffer from poor service quality.
-These results demonstrate that our distributed optimization framework successfully addresses both system-level efficiency and user-level fairness requirements in D-mMIMO deployments, achieving gains in quality-of-service uniformity.
+Fig. \ref{fig_5} presents the 90\%-likely per-user SE across different combining schemes, demonstrating significant improvements in per user SE through our decentralized optimization framework.
+The proposed G-PFZF with d-LSFD scheme achieves 40-45\% improvement in 90\%-likely SE compared to conventional PFZF with both decoding scheme, while G-PWPFZF with d-LSFD shows a 28-34\% gain over its baseline PWPFZF across both decoding scheme.
+These gains confirm that our adaptive per-AP grouping strategy not only enhances the overall system capacity but fundamentally transforms user experience across the network.
+The gains in 90\%-likely SE, particularly, highlight our optimization framework's effectiveness in improving the performance of weak users.